 Sienna Balumas has Prader Willi syndrome, a rare genetic disorder that affects physical, intellectual and behavioral development.
 Read her story.

-We know that children need specialized care for bone or joint conditions that grows and develops with them.
+We know that children need specialized care for bone or joint conditions that grows with them.
 We offer leading-edge options, including:

 - A MAGnetic Expansion Control (MAGEC) System for children younger than 10 with a severely curved spine.